seraogianluca/RoomBooking/docs/Design.md

 ## 7. User manual

 ### 7.1 Startup and log in
-The application at the startup ask to specify if the user is a student or a teacher before logging in:
+The application at the startup asks to specify if the user is a student or a teacher before logging in:

 ```
  _____                         ____              _    _                       __   ___